k-koech/bd_hospital/README.md

-# Book Blood APP
+# Get Blood APP
-#### The app is a Blood gallery app, 16/10/2022
+#### The app is a Blood app, 16/10/2022
 #### **By Kelvin Kipchumba**
 ## Project Description
-    Its a App where you can book blood from any hospital based on blood group.
+    Its a App where you can get blood from any hospital based on blood group.
 ## Setup/Installation Requirements
     - Download a file in the code section to the desired folder
     - Extract the files